-We developed the following frequently asked questions and answers to provide health professionals with a better understanding of how the Blood Service residual risk estimates for viral transfusion-transmissible infections (TTI) are calculated, including the rationale for using these calculations.
+We developed the following frequently asked questions and answers to provide health professionals with a better understanding of how Lifeblood residual risk estimates for viral transfusion-transmissible infections (TTI) are calculated, including the rationale for using these calculations.

 We publish estimates of the residual risks of transfusion-transmissible infections (TTI) as a service to clinicians to guide transfusion decision-making and informed consent processes.

 We publish the TTI residual risk estimates in the Blood Component Information (BCI) booklet, and on this web site.
 The viral risk estimates are reviewed and updated periodically.
 Our estimates are based on published methods.

 The 'window period' (WP) is defined as the interval between infection and first positive test marker in the bloodstream.

 WP-based models assess the rate of incident infection (i.e. positive donors who have previously tested negative at Lifeblood for the same viral marker) in the repeat donor (RD) population as a measure of viral incidence (i.e. the rate of newly acquired infection).

 The average inter-donation interval for all incident donors between the positive result and previous negative result is also incorporated.
 The longer this interval for an individual donor, the lower the probability that the donor was in the WP at the time of donation.
 In other words, the inter-donation interval is inversely proportional to the risk.

 For infections subject to NAT testing (HIV, HBV and HCV), the Weusten model uses incidence to estimate the risk of infection in a recipient of a tested blood component based on the lower limit of detection of the applied NAT test and the probability of transmission based on a number of factors, including the volume of transfused plasma and the presumed ‘infectious dose’ of the infectious agent.